awcook97/Pure-Python-Back-SEO/README.md

 # Pure Python Back SEO Agencies

 ## Introduction
 Pure Python Back SEO Agencies is a tool designed to help SEO agencies manage and create reports for their clients using Python.
+Back SEO Agencies comes with 3 primary features:
+- Inspecting the contents of Google Results from just 1 page (Keywords, Content length, Headers, readability, Schema, etc.)
+- Auditing YOUR clients websites very quickly (1000 pages in a sitemap takes less than 5 minutes)
+- Local rank gridmap reporting

 ## Prerequisites
 Before you can install and run this tool, ensure you have the following installed: